top of page

 Tips for predicting, managing and reducing accrued vacation liabilities

-Here are a few simple steps you can take to reconstruct a healthy Paid Time Off program and ways benefits managers can recession-proof their employee benefits package, alongside workplace resolutions aimed at fostering a more balanced and productive work environment, including implementing a work/life balance program:
+Here are a few simple steps you can take to reconstruct a healthy Paid Time Off program and ways benefits managers can recession-proof their employee benefits package:

 • Calculate your predicted carry over liability, in both days and dollars (on a company level and per employee level) to better understand the liability on your books